Mandolin

 There are many styles of mandolin, but the three most common types are the Neapolitan or round-backed mandolin, the archtop mandolin and the flat-backed mandolin.
 The round-backed version has a deep bottom, constructed of strips of wood, glued together into a bowl.
-The archtop, also known as the carved-top mandolin has an arched top and a shallower, arched back both carved out of wood.
+The archtop, also known as the carved-top mandolin, has an arched top and a shallower, arched back both carved out of wood.
 The flat-backed mandolin uses thin sheets of wood for the body, braced on the inside for strength in a similar manner to a guitar.
-Each style of instrument has its own sound quality and is associated with particular forms of music.
-Neapolitan mandolins feature prominently in European classical music and traditional music.
+Each style of instrument has its own sound quality and is associated with particular styles of music.
+Neapolitan mandolins feature prominently in European classical music and in traditional music like the Andean music of Peru.
 Archtop instruments are common in American folk music and bluegrass music.
 Flat-backed instruments are commonly used in Irish, British, and Brazilian folk music, and Mexican estudiantinas.

-Other mandolin varieties differ primarily in the number of strings and include four-string models (tuned in fifths) such as the Brescian and Cremonese, six-string types (tuned in fourths) such as the Milanese, Lombard and the Sicilian and 6 course instruments of 12 strings (two strings per course) such as the Genoese.
-There has also been a twelve-string (three strings per course) type and an instrument with sixteen strings (four strings per course).
+Other mandolin variations differ primarily in the number of strings and include four-string models (tuned in fifths) such as the Brescian and Cremonese; six-string types (tuned in fourths) such as the Milanese, Lombard, and Sicilian; six-course instruments of 12 strings (two strings per course) such as the Genoese; and the tricordia, with four triple-string courses (12 strings total).